MetPX/sarracenia/doc/mesh_gts.rst

 is simply a standard pratice to store the actual data in BLOBS, and file systems are a competitive method of storing those.

+Over time, as data items grow in individual size, it makes progressively more and more sense to store them in file systems, and to use database systems to store metadata and indices that point to the data items stored in files.

 Internet Push is a Poor Fit for Large Feeds
 -------------------------------------------